amotts/padm-project/README.md

 motion_planner_scratch: Planning notes, observations, and performance comments about motion planning files and code

 motion_planning_v1: Largely copied off of minimal_example.py.

-Implimented code for basic rrt including rrt nodes and rrt protocol for basic rrt.
+rrt_functions.py: Implimented code for basic rrt including rrt nodes and rrt protocol for basic rrt.
 After testing, decided to include a percentage of samples to be the goal to speed things along.
 Included optional goal_function to allow for future flexibility in what is considered reaching the goal.
-Testing in 2D cartesian form showed over a 60% reduction in number of nodes explored to find goal.
-TO DO: a lot lol but implement the necessary function using the provided functions for the world
+Testing in 2D cartesian form showed over a 60% reduction in number of nodes explored to find goal. necessary functions are written but not tested

 tests.py: file for creating test cases to test individual function performance:
     Contents: